Add Visual Studio editor support for other languages

 Learn about how the Visual Studio editor supports reading and navigating through different computer languages and how you can add Visual Studio editor support for other languages.

 Syntax colorization, statement completion, and Navigate To support

-Features in the Visual Studio editor such as syntax colorization, statement completion, and Navigate To can help you more easily read, create, and edit your code.
+Features in the Visual Studio editor such as syntax colorization, statement completion (also known as IntelliSense), and Navigate To can help you more easily write, read, and edit your code.
 The following screenshot shows an example of editing a Perl script in Visual Studio.
 The syntax is automatically colorized.
 For example, remarks in the code are colored green, code is black, paths are red, and statements are blue.
 The Visual Studio editor automatically applies syntax colorization to any language it supports.
 In addition, when you begin to enter a known language keyword or object, statement completion displays a list of possible statements and objects.
-Statement completion can help you create code more quickly and easily.
+Statement completion can help you write code more quickly and easily.

 All of these file types have the features described earlier even if support for a given language hasn't yet been installed.
 Installing specialized support for some languages may provide additional language support, such as IntelliSense or other advanced language features like light bulbs.